korepwx/railgun/docs/userguide/homework.rst

 Like ``hw.xml``, all nodes in ``code.xml`` are essential.
 The system will refuse to start up if it lacks anything.
-The functionality of the nodes are described in following table:
+The functionality of the nodes are described in the following table:

 .. tabularcolumns:: |p{4cm}|p{11cm}|